tytydraco/yessleep/out/Last_month_an_unidentified_corpse_was_found_in_Needle_Caves_I_finally_know_who_killed_him_and_why_Update_7.md

 I sat on the edge of his bed.
 He was still shaking but less now, the laughter or whatever it was tapering off into something that looked more like exhaustion.
 He seemed certain of what he was telling me in a way that was its own kind of frightening.

 "It happened just like he said it would.
 Just like the picture he drew me.
 Some men came down.
 They had me watch it all.
-They talked while they did it, I remember that.
+They talked to eachother all casual while they did it, I remember that.
 One of them looked so familiar—blonde, blue-eyed, clean-pressed and tan.
 I think Kaylee plays soccer with his daughter.
 I wonder if he ate dinner with her that night, after he flattened a man's skull under his boot."

 He leaned in close, putting one hand on my shoulder.
 I think I was shaking too, at that point.
 He whispered in my ear: